christianselig/Markdownosaur/README.md

 ## Performance

 It's fast!
 Tiny bit faster than the `NSAttributedString` implementation in iOS 15 (Apple's implementation is probably more powerful though).
 For reference on an iPhone 6S Plus (oldest device that still gets iOS 15), I took `test.md` (which is included, and is just the 'Example Result' source above repeated 8x over) and it took about 0.04 seconds on average.
+This also compares to about 0.1 seconds on average for the same document using HTML -> NSAttributedString conversion via [DTCoreText](https://github.com/Cocoanetics/DTCoreText) (another excellent tool that I was using prior to this that handles a much wider HTML conversion).

 ## Thanks